Save on fares and railcards.

 Uber now lets you buy train, coach and Eurostar tickets through its app.
 You can also book flights, but that’s not part of this offer.

-You can use your Uber Credits for both journeys and towards Uber Eats orders.
+You need to use the credits within six months, and they can be applied to both journeys and towards Uber Eats orders.

 In addition, if you buy an Uber gift card using a cashback app, you could get further cashback on the purchase (we’ve seen 3-4%).